sohaniyewale/creditcardsystemgui/README.md

  Features

 - Create a new account with:
-  - Automatically generated card number (using the Luhn algorithm)
+ Automatically generates card number (using the Luhn algorithm) 4-digit PIN
-  - 4-digit PIN
 - Log in with card number and PIN
 - View account balance
 - Add income to account